enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/spring.rst

 access to the job instance parameters through the Spring APIs.
 This bean is scoped on the thread, so you'll obviously get different values in different job instances even if they run at the same time in the same runtime context.

-.. note: a full working sample is included inside the JQM integration tests.
+.. note:: a full working sample is included inside the JQM integration tests.
 It is named "jqm-test-spring-2".
 It's deployment descriptor is named "xmlspring.xml".